ochronus/eleventy-blog/posts/tech-interview-myths.md

 My goal is to find a good match between the role I’m hiring for and the candidate applying.
 This truly goes both ways.
 I do my best to make sure the candidate would be successful and happy if we hired them.

+Read my article with tips on [how to ace your technical interview](https://ochronus.online/acing-the-tech-interview/)

 <hr class="light-separator spacer-separator" />

 How many of the points above do you belive are true?
 Are you relieved after reading my points or do you think I'm just bullsh*tting?
 Did I miss anything?
 I'd love some feedback - hit me up on [Twitter](https://twitter.com/ochronus) or just drop an email to [blog@ochronus.online](mailto:blog@ochronus.online).